mitchallen/cloud-run-102/README.md

 This package was created as a gloud run demo.

-This is an updated to my older, now outdated demo (cloud-run-101).
+This is an update to my older, now outdated demo (cloud-run-101).

 ## Installation